Belinda Chang (biologist): Research and career

 In 2002, while a postdoctoral researcher at Rockefeller, Chang and her colleagues reconstructed the rhodopsin of the ancestral archosaur, the most recent common ancestor of dinosaurs (including birds) and crocodilians.
 They achieved this by inferring the sequence of the ancestral rhodopsin gene using maximum likelihood methods and then synthesizing and expressing the resulting protein in vitro.
 They found that the reconstructed rhodopsin was fully functional and could activate the retinal G protein transducin at a rate similar to that of a mammalian rhodopsin, suggesting that the ancestral archosaur may have been nocturnal.
 Chang's work attracted media attention, with writer Dan Eatherley commenting in New Scientist that "the gates to Jurassic Park have opened a little wider".

 In 2022, Chang's team at the University of Toronto reconstructed the rhodopsin of the common ancestor of cetaceans (whales, dolphins, and porpoises) as well as that of the common ancestor of Whippomorpha (cetaceans and hippopotamuses).
-The blue-shifted absorption spectrum and accelerated dark adaptation rate of their reconstructed ancestral cetacean rhodopsin indicated that the common ancestor of cetaceans could dive deep into the mesopelagic zone, more than 200 metres underwater.
+The blue-shifted absorption spectrum and accelerated retinal release rate of their reconstructed ancestral cetacean rhodopsin indicated that the common ancestor of cetaceans could dive deep into the mesopelagic zone, more than 200 metres underwater.
 Chang's findings contradicted previous assumptions that early cetaceans remained close to the surface.

 The South American electric fish species Brachyhypopomus belindae was named in honour of Chang in 2016.